All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Whole grains: Quinoa, brown rice, oats.
 Provide sustained energy and B vitamins.

-• Healthy fats (small amounts): Avocado, olive oil, nuts, seeds.
-Essential for hormone production and nutrient absorption, but calorie-dense, so portions matter.
+• Healthy fats (small amounts): Avocado, olive oil, nuts, seeds. important for hormone production and nutrient absorption, but calorie-dense, so portions matter.

 • Fermented foods: Yogurt, kefir, sauerkraut, kimchi.
 Support gut health, which can help with GI side effects.